remarkjs/remark-lint/readme.md

     // Few recommended rules.
     .use(remarkPresetLintRecommended)
     .use({
-      // `remark-lint-list-item-indent` is configured with `tab` in the
+      // `settings.listItemIndent` is set to `tab` in the
-      // recommended preset, but if we’d prefer something else, it can be
+      // recommended preset, but you can
-      // reconfigured:
+      // change it if you’d prefer something else:
       settings: {listItemIndent: 'one'}
     })
     .process('1) Hello, _Jupiter_ and *Neptune*!')